mluigi/web-games-ai/README.md

 ## Contributing

-This is my first project involving neural networks and genetic algorithms, I'm open to suggestions and also feel free to fork and open pull requests.
+This is my first project involving neural networks, I'm open to suggestions and also feel free to fork and open pull requests.